Visit our Sister Sites:

 How to Grow Tulips, Planting Dutch Tulip Bulbs

 When we think about beautiful early spring flowers, most people think tulips.
 Tulips are by far the most popular of the spring blooming bulbs.
-Most homeowners plant anywhere from a couple bulbs to dozens or hundreds of bulbs.
-Planted it the Fall, the result in the spring is a profusion of colorful blooms to help wash away memories of a long, drab, gray winter.
+You can find them growing almost everywhere.
+Most homeowners plant anywhere from a couple bulbs, to dozens or even hundreds of flower bulbs.
+Planted it the Fall, the result is a profusion of colorful, spring blooms, to help wash away memories of a long, drab, gray winter.
 Tulips are easy to grow, making them popular with virtually everyone.

 There are early, mid, and late blooming varieties of tulips.
 Make sure you consider this when planting your bulbs.
 You do want a continuous bloom in the spring, don't you!?